An1MuS1111/An1MuS1111/README.md

 # Hey!
 This is Khalid

-I'm a passionate software engineer & Research Enthusiast with more than two years of experience building full-stack applications.
+I'm a passionate Software Engineer & Research Enthusiast with more than two years of experience building full-stack applications.